Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Connecting_user.md

 **Step 1**

-1. When the channels are linked from MM to MS Teams disconnect the user from their MS Teams account from the RHS.
+1. Connect the user to their MS Teams account from RHS on MM.

 **Expected**

-The user should be able to see the request message to connect your account with the list of linked channels.
+The user account should get connected to the MS Teams account and the same should reflect in the RHS with a toast message regarding the successful connection.